 It is the policy that the Service will:

-- Support children with life limiting conditions and their families by providing high quality transitional care, home support, respite, crisis and end of life care.
+- Support children with life-limiting conditions and their families by providing high quality family support, symptom management, end of life care, bereavement support and direct care (including short break stays in hospice or in the family home)

 - Referrals to the service will be considered for children with: Unpredictable/deteriorating health, including frequent unplanned hospital admissions or discussions around Advance Care Planning and Resuscitation status.